Roasted Red Cabbage with Shrimp

 Hack: Shrimp can be thawed overnight in the refrigerator.
 It can be thawed more quickly by placing it in a sealable bag and submerging in a bath of cold water for about an hour.

 Hack: Ask the produce clerk to cut a head of cabbage into wedges so you’ll only have to buy what you need.
 They’ll wrap the leftover pieces and put it back on the shelf for sale.
-If you find that you have leftover cabbage, use it to make this tasty Broccoli Coleslaw or Oven Braised Pork Roast with Red Cabbage and Leek!
+If you find that you have leftover cabbage, use it to make this tasty colorful and creamy broccoli coleslaw or Oven Braised Pork Roast with Red Cabbage and Leek!

 Hack: Do you know that you can freeze fresh ginger root?
 Grating it in it’s frozen state is easier than grating it fresh and, if you choose organic ginger, you don’t have to peel it!
 Simply place in a sealed freezer bag or container and pop it in the freezer.